Russia invades Georgia, and everybody thinks, oh, no, the oil price is going to spike way back up.

 I wish I could get it on MP3 so I could put it on my iPod.

-Well, we uh uh two things here, Gare.
+Well, we two things here, Gare.

-Number one, I really appreciate your call, but it took you about ninety seconds to make your request, which has taken us beyond the time we have here in this segment to play it all.
+Number one, I really appreciate your call, but it took you about 90 seconds to make your request, which has taken us beyond the time we have here in this segment to play it all.

-Uh it wouldn't finish in time before we have to go to the next commercial break.
+It wouldn't finish in time before we have to go to the next commercial break.

-But I understand you were nervous and you wanted to say nice things and I appreciate it.
+But I understand you were nervous and you wanted to say nice things, and I appreciate it.

 We'll play the song in the next segment.